weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Client connection code

-Use this sample code to create a file called `quickstart`.
-Add the appropriate extension for your programming language, and run the file to connect to Weaviate.

 The code creates a `client` object.
 You can re-use the client object to connect to your Weaviate instance as you work through this tutorial.

+Copy the code to a file called `quickstart`.
+Add the appropriate extension for your programming language, and run the file to connect to Weaviate.

 import ConnectToWeaviateWithKey from '/_includes/code/quickstart/connect.withkey.mdx'